cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 ###### Occultism

 Occult knowledge is a tricky one.
-It mostly involves knowledge of the
-\"real world\" occult, not necessarily the one that has started working so eerily again.
+It mostly involves knowledge of the "real world" occult, not necessarily the one that has started working so eerily again.
 But the two are often very close.
+So this is not about supernatural knowledge, more myths and legends from folklore and the like.

 #### Medical